SahilSuman1011/LMSdemo/README.md

 1. View all leads in the main dashboard
 2. Use filters to narrow down the lead list
 3. Click on a lead to view detailed information
-4. Use action buttons to call, schedule follow-ups, or update lead status

 ### Call Disposition
 1. Click the call button on a lead
 2. Update call status (Connected/Not Connected)
 3. Set lead progress (Interested/Not Interested/Admission Taken)
-4. Add remarks and schedule follow-up if needed

 ### Follow-up Management
 1. Navigate to the "Today's Follow-ups" tab to see scheduled follow-ups
-2. Use the calendar to schedule new follow-ups
-3. Receive notifications for upcoming follow-ups

 ### Notifications
 - The system provides notifications for important events
 - View notifications by clicking the bell icon in the header
-- Notifications are also displayed as toasts for immediate attention

 ### Theme Switching
 - Toggle between light and dark mode using the theme toggle in the header
 - The system respects your system preferences by default
-- Your theme preference is saved for future sessions

 ## Admin Features